 Sarah P. Kersey is the Fictional Cafe’s Associate Editor and Barista, reading and commenting on manuscript submissions and working with Jack to present and publish our creative works.
 She is also an associate editor for South Florida Poetry Journal.
 Additionally, she reviewed poetry for Aji Magazine’s Fall 2018 issue.
 Sarah is a poet, musician, and x-ray tech.
 To learn more about her, visit her blog here.

-Mike is the Marketing Barista and Associate Editor at the Fictional Café.
+Mike is the Marketing Barista, Associate Editor, and Editor of the Fictional Café Anthology.
 He brings his management and networking skills from his many years of working in the nonprofit sector to the many tasks of coordinating FC’s online presence and social media.
 A passionate short story writer, reader, and fan of Raymond Carver, Ernest Hemingway, and William Faulkner, he is also FC’s Associate Editor, reading and reviewing new submissions.

 Mike graduated from Bowdoin College and when he’s not buried in a book, he’s playing his guitar, hockey, or traveling.
 In his work as a freelance writer he provides ghostwriting, editing and publishing services for both fiction and nonfiction authors as well as businesses, helping them create a unique and marketable brand.
 Contact him at firstname.lastname@example.org or on LinkedIn.